Discover Azul's high-performance Java platform providing faster speed, startup, & efficiency without code changes

 Myth: All Java runtimes are the same.

-Reality: Industry analysts and leading companies running modern cloud architectures agree that using a high-performance Java runtime with JIT compilation improves Java application performance and reduces cloud waste.
+Reality: Industry analysts and leading companies running modern cloud architectures agree that using a High-Performance Java Platform with JIT compilation improves Java application performance and reduces cloud waste.

 It’s a common misconception that is costing you and your team millions.